thomasjbradley/markbot/README.md

 Use the Mac OS X Terminal and install the command line tools with `xcode-select --install`

+On Windows, [install Git directly from the website](https://git-scm.com/download/win). *When installing, on the “Adjusting your PATH environment” screen, switch to “Use Git from the Windows Command Prompt”.*

 ### JDK

 Because Markbot shells out to two JAR files, the JDK must be available on the user’s computer.